District Rotaract Representative

 District Rotaract Committee

-A District Rotaract Committee, composed of Rotarians and Rotaractors, should aim to support Rotaract clubs within the district.
+A District Rotaract Committee, composed of an equal number of Rotarians and Rotaractors, should aim to support Rotaract clubs within the district.
 In districts with no Rotaract committee, the DRR assumes the responsibilities of the committee.

 The duties and responsibilities of the District Rotaract Committee can include;